-and then sold it to the counties, this will help to make extra money and to make up their deficit, meanwhile they accumulated more everyday salt quotas which could not sell out easily.
+Because the officials at prefectures and counties could not sell their full monthly salt quota, they changed methods to distribute this quota to people directly.
+In 1791, the salt officials at Aning salt wells even bought private salt (the salt workshop produced salt privately beyond their production quota) using the official budget and then sold it to the counties, this will help to make extra money and to make up their deficit, meanwhile they accumulated more everyday salt quotas which could not sell out easily.
 Finally, they began to sell salt based on population registration.
 Anyone, including men and women, children and the elderly, had to pay this salt tax.
 The official runners fiercely forced the collection of tax from people.
 The rebellions first rose in western Yunnan by burning offices and killing the runners.
 The rebellions by the Luohei in Weiyuan were due to this issue, but the Governor Jianglan did not report the truth about the salt policy to the emperor, he just said that the Luohei had rebelled, led by Zhaka, and Jianglan arrested him, but Zhaka's followers escaped to hide deep in the mountains and then became robbers.52

-When the Qing government carried out the policy of integration of the chieftains into administrative offices, by establishing the Puer prefecture in the area between the Ailao Mountains and the Mekong River in the 1720s, the Luohei rose up against this reform, especially the salt and tea policies, because they then needed to pay extra taxation to the chieftains.
-The Luohei tried to cooperate with the Dai chieftains and the Woni people, but failed and were then driven deep into the mountains in the south after several thousand people were fired on by guns and died.53 Again, when the salt policy became worse after the wars with Burma in 1790, the Luohei burned the salt workshops and destroyed salt wells as they had done in the 1720s in the mountains they inhabited.
+When the Qing government carried out the policy of integration of the chieftains into administrative offices, by establishing the Puer prefecture in the area between the Ailao Mountains and the Mekong River in the 1720s, the Luohei rose up against this reform, especially the salt and tea policies, because they were then required to pay extra taxation to the chieftains.
+The Luohei tried to cooperate with the Dai chieftains and the Woni people, but failed, and were then driven deep into the mountains in the south after several thousand people were fired on by guns and died.
+Again, when the salt policy became worse after the wars with Burma in 1790, the Luohei burned the salt workshops and destroyed salt wells as they had done in the 1720s in the mountains they inhabited.
 Then the Qing governors sent more troops to kill the rebellious Luohei and other natives, and drove them away to the western mountains on the opposite side of the Mekong River.
-In the rebellions in the 1720s, the Dai chieftains at Zhenyuan and Weiyuan regions used to cooperate with the Luohei leaders to fight against the Qing army, but later, in the 1790s, the descendents of the former Dai chieftains, who were entitled to be township level military officers, became the leaders of the Qing troops in the fight against the Luohei.
-After 70 years, the previously resistant Dai chieftains shifted their loyalty towards the Qing government.
+During the rebellions of the 1720s, the Dai chieftains of Zhenyuan and Weiyuan regions cooperated with the Luohei leaders to fight against the Qing army, but later, in the 1790s, the descendents of the former Dai chieftains who were entitled to be township level military officers, became the leaders of the Qing troops in the fight against the Luohei.
+After 70 years, the previously resistant Dai chieftains shifted their loyalty towards the Qing government.54